 At the passion facade I paused to examine the twin bronze doors that display snippets of verse from the New Testament, noting the differing heights of the raised letters, as if the artist wanted some words to stand out more than others.
-Blinking in the dim light, I made my way to the center of the nave and stood at the intersection of the Latin Cross floor plan.
+In the dim light, I made my way to the center of the nave and stood at the intersection of the Latin Cross floor plan.
 Soft light streamed through stained glass windows that wrapped the nave, bathing everything in rich shades of purple, green, gold, and pink.
 I craned my neck, tracing massive tree-trunk columns to the vaulted ceiling, where a canopy of stone leaves spread, as if protecting parishioners from the elements.
 A tingle ran up my spine as I soaked in the atmosphere of serenity and prayer.
 It felt as if I was looking at the church through the eyes of Antoni Gaudí, the famous Catalán architect responsible for the structure we see today.

 When Gaudí died in 1926, Sagrada Familia was barely 25% complete but a few months before he was killed in a tragic trolley accident he was able to see the pinnacle of the St. Barnabas bell tower placed atop the Nativity facade.
 He looked at the colorful Venetian mosaics with which the pinnacle was decorated and declared, “Look at the top!
 Is it not true that it seems to unite Heaven and Earth?
 This burst of mosaics is the first thing that sailors will see when approaching Barcelona; it will be a radiant welcome.”
 By that time, the Catalán architect been working on the famous Barcelona church for 43 years and it barely resembled the Gothic revival design proposed by its original architect, Francisco de Paula del Villar.
 Only the crypt of the church was completed before Villar retired, one year after beginning construction.
 Gaudí took over and completely reinterpreted the style of the church.